 - liver disease

-If you are going for an operation, including minor surgery and dental work, inform your doctor or dentist that you are taking Spironolactone.
+If you are going to have an operation or certain laboratory tests, including minor surgery and dental work, inform your doctor or dentist that you are taking Spironolactone.

 What lifestyle changes can I make to improve my blood pressure?